-Keli started taking the Anne Arundel County Watershed Steward’s Academy course in November of 2018 and graduated in November 2019 as part of Class 11.
-Her Capstone Project was a Butterfly/Pollinator Garden Restoration at Jug Bay – sponsored by SMC – where she and other Anne Arundel County Master Watershed Steward’s Academy candidates, as well as volunteers from the Center of Help Hispanic Community Center-Annapolis; Arnold/Broadneck Girl Scout Troop; and WSA Stewards and friends and Family provided a well needed makeover to the 2,000 square foot entrance of Jug Bay Wetland’s Sanctuary in Lothian, MD.
-This Butterfly and Bird Garden Restoration and Rain Barrel Installation Project opened up the minds of young adults enthusiastic to learn about the environment around them.
-The team spent two Saturdays clearing invasive species and planting more than 200 native pollinator friendly plants, adding a trail extension, and installing rain barrel for stormwater management and watering capabilities.
+Prior to passing the CBLP exam, Keli started taking the Anne Arundel County Watershed Steward’s Academy (WSA) course in November, 2018 and graduated in November, 2019 as part of Class 11.
+SMC supports the WSA, providing volunteer Stormwater Success training and other contributions.
+Keli’s Capstone Project was a Butterfly/Pollinator Garden Restoration at Jug Bay – sponsored by SMC – where she and other Anne Arundel County Master WSA candidates, as well as volunteers from the Center of Help Hispanic Community Center-Annapolis; Arnold/Broadneck Girl Scout Troop; and WSA Stewards and friends and family provided a well needed makeover to the 2,000 SF entrance of Jug Bay Wetland’s Sanctuary in Lothian, Maryland.
+This project opened up the minds of children and young adults enthusiastic to learn about the environment around them.
+The team spent two Saturdays clearing invasive species and planting more than 200 native pollinator friendly plants, adding a trail extension, and installing a rain barrel for stormwater management and watering capabilities.

 Keli has since also joined the WSA Environmental Literacy Committee and volunteers at the Annapolis Center of Help (Hispanic Community Center) in order to help educate the local youth about stormwater management and environmental conditions.

 SMC congratulates Keli on her accomplishments and looks forward to continuing to nurture her career and technical qualifications.